MafaldaSFerreira/physalia_adaptation_course-2024/05_day5/Tutorial_Day5_FunctionalAnn.md

 ```
 (`q` to exit )

 If you remember our outliers files, they were not formatted as `.bed` files.
-Because our SNP data does not cover all the genome, we want to know which genes are within a window of X kb around the SNP position.
+Because our SNP data does not cover all the genome, we want to know which genes are within a window of X Kb around the SNP position.
 The size of this window should ideally be adjusted to the extent of LD decay in your organism (which can be assessed by plotting LD against physical distance in the genome with the output of plink that we generated yesterday, for example).
-For today, we will choose 10 kb but if you are curious you can explore different sizes.
+For today, we will choose 10 Kb but if you are curious you can explore different sizes.
 To prepare the files, we will use R.

 ### In R (in a R terminal on the server)